 My morale did pick up, however, as I enjoyed a traditional cappuccino.
 The Eldest chose an iced hazelnut latte, and the Little Girls shared an iced turtle mocha.
 We blasted a little of Rhett Walker Gospel Song on the drive home, and I decided that I wasn’t cooking the entire weekend.

-Except that resolution fell over and died immediately, for I forgot about my kitchen counter, which was loaded with tomatoes, peppers, green onions, carrots, and a cabbage the size of a beach ball.
+Except that resolution quickly evaporated, for I forgot about my kitchen counter, which was loaded with tomatoes, peppers, green onions, carrots, and a cabbage the size of a beach ball.
 Now most of these vegetables came from my neighbor’s garden and the rest from ours, and I wasn’t about to let them go to waste.

 Aprons on, girls!

 We spent the afternoon chopping and putting together coleslaw and salsa, while listening to Stillwater Hobos and blasting their song, Saint Therese.